 The anchor refers to our local industry of chain making.
-Masonically we have obtained this symbol from the first Christians who regarded it as a emblem of hope and it is found inscibed on the tombs in the catecomis of Rome.
-Formerly the Ark anchor was see of the symbols of our third degree.
-They are described as emblems of a well guarded hope and a well spent life and are emblematical or that divine arm which safely vacts is over this tempestuous sea of troubles and that anchor which shall safely moor as in a peaceful harbour where the wicked shall cease from troubling and the weary shall find rest.
+Masonically we have obtained this symbol from the first Christians who regarded it as a emblem of hope and it is found inscibed on the tombs in the catecomes of Rome.
+Formerly the Ark anchor was cre of the symbols of our third degree.
+They are described as emblems of a well guarded hope and a well spent life and are emblematical of that divine arm which safely wasts us over this tempestuous sea of troubles and that anchor which shall safely mor us in a peaceful harbour where the wicked shall cease from troubling and the weary shall find rest.

 The Trilobite is a fossil found only in this area and proof that this area was once covered by the sea.
-We may therefore designate it as an emblem of antiquity.
+We may therefore designate it as an amblem of antiquity.

-The Davy Lamp was invented for the benefit of miners to chable them to pursue their hazardous occupation in greater safety with the aid of material light.
-Light is the first emblem which is presented to the Initiate and it has always been considered as the primordial source of knowledge and goodness just as darrness is synonymous with ignorance and ovil.
+The Davy Lamp was invented for the benefit of miners to enable them to pursue their hazardous occupation in greater safety with the aid of material light.
+Light is the first emblem which is presented to the Initiate and it has always been considered as the primordial source of knowledge and goodness just as darkness is synonymous with ignorance and evil.